blowb/blowb-doc/preface.rst

 addition, you can also use this manual as a reference.
 For instance, if you follow some other instructions to deploy a server with Docker, or to set up some of the software mentioned in this manual, this manual may be helpful.

 This manual is the main work of the Blowb project, and is mainly authored by `Hong Xu <http://www.topbug.net>`__.
-This manual is available online at http://www.blowb.org and a hard copy is also available.
+The latest version of this manual is available online at http://www.blowb.org and a hard copy is also available.

 What is the Blowb Project?
 --------------------------